30BaD FADs: Frequently Added Discussions

 What foods are high in oxalates?

 Oxalates are naturally occurring compounds found in almost all plants, and in animals and humans.
 Oxalate is also a biproduct of human metabolism just like uric acid.
 The human diet will always contain some oxalate.
-However diets focusing on high oxalate foods like animal product, grains, starchy foods, and cruciferous vegetables like kale and spinach can cause short term problems such as digestive issues and breathing difficulties, and long term health problems such as kidney and cardiovascular damage.
+However diets focusing on high oxalate foods like animal product, grains, starchy foods, and cruciferous vegetables like kale and spinach can cause short term problems such as digestive issues and breathing difficulties, dizziness and vertigo, and long term health problems such as kidney and cardiovascular damage.
 Sensitive indivuals such as those with preexisting lung, kidney or thyroid problems may have to avoid medium oxalate foods as well.

 Some of our members here at 30BaD have problems when eating cruciferous veggies like broccoli, kale, spinach, and cauliflower, and root vegetables like carrots, tubers and potatoes, and starchy vegetables like beets as well as other starchy foods like some nuts and seeds, most legumes and beans, whole grains and bread, and processed foods.